Choice-Architect/memory-locker/learnings/01_project_roadmap.md

-## Memory Locker: Custom GPT Product Development Roadmap (v1.8.0)
+## Memory Locker: Custom GPT Product Development Roadmap (Final)

-**Goal:** Create a Custom GPT within the official ChatGPT application that allows a user to store and retrieve personal memories, notes, and information using natural language, voice, and potentially file uploads.
-The GPT will leverage Actions to interact with a Supabase backend via a Netlify Function.
+**Goal:** Create a Custom GPT within the official ChatGPT application that allows a user to store and retrieve personal memories, notes, and information using natural language.
+The GPT leverages an Action (`memory-action`) to interact with a Supabase backend via a Netlify Function.

 **Core Technologies:**